skrtdev/NovaGram/README.md

 - [Object Methods](https://docs.novagram.ga/objects.html#objects-methods) for a smarter code (and a nice syntax)
 - [JSON based](https://github.com/skrtdev/NovaGram/blob/master/src/novagram/json.json), so all methods and types are dinamically created.
 - Native Debug, so you will be able to fix bugs immediately.
-- Telegram IP check, in order to protect from Fake Update attacks (with Cloudflare too!)
+- Telegram IP check, in order to protect from Fake Update attacks. (with Cloudflare too!)
 - Optional Telegram Exceptions, for handling Telegram API Errors as you like.
+- Native Telegram Entities Parser.
+(Message::getHTMLText() and Message::getMarkdownText())
 - Global Parse Mode, so you won't need to specify it in each method
 - Global disable_web_page_preview, so you won't need to specify it in each method
 - Global disable_notification, so you won't need to specify it in each method